This article discusses some techniques and advice on how to create a strong password.

 Choosing a strong password

-- Choose a password that is at least eight characters long, but preferably longer.
+- The password must be at least eight characters long, preferably longer.
 The longer the password, the less susceptible it is to brute-force attacks.

-- Use a mixture of lowercase and uppercase characters, numbers, and punctuation marks.
+- Use a combination of lowercase and uppercase characters, numbers, and punctuation.

 - Place a punctuation mark in the middle of a word (for example, vege%tarian).

-- Use some unusual way of contracting a word.
-You don’t have to use an apostrophe.
+- Use some unusual way of reducing the word.
+Don’t use an apostrophe.

-- Think of an uncommon phrase, and then take the first, second, or last letter of each word.
-You can’t always get what you want could become ycagwyw.
-Throw in a capital letter, a punctuation mark, and a number or two, and you might have yCag5wyw.
+- Come up with an unusual phrase, and then take the first, third, or last letter of each word.
+Add a capital letter, a punctuation mark, and one or two numbers.

-- You can deliberately misspell one or more words to make the password harder to crack.
+- You can intentionally misspell one or more words to make the password harder to crack.

 - Combine several of the above techniques.

-- Use something that no one but you would ever think of.
-The best password is one that is totally random to everyone else but you.
-Since this is highly dependent on the individual, it is difficult to tell you how to come up with these, but use your imagination!
+- Use a phrase or word that no one would ever have thought of.
+The best password is one that is completely random for everyone but you.
+Use your imagination!

 How not to choose a strong password